NeuroFuseX/c2f-ldm/index.md

     </tr>
     <tr>
       <th class="left-header">Comparison</th>
-      <th colspan="4" class="explanation"> &nbsp;&nbsp; Stimulus is the sound of a cow, C2F-LDM is not the same but the frequency is close. </th>
+      <th colspan="4" class="explanation"> &nbsp;&nbsp; Stimulus is the sound of a cow.
+C2F-LDM is not identical, but its frequency is similar. </th>
     </tr>
     <tr>
       <td class="left-header">Reconstruction</td>